• Skip to primary navigation

 How to Make

-Without further ado, let’s get right to it because the sooner you learn how to make gluten-free orange chicken, the sooner it gets in your belly.
+Let’s get right to it because the sooner you learn how to make gluten-free orange chicken, the sooner it gets in your belly.

 The first step is to prepare your chicken.
 You’ll want to cut up about 1.5 lbs of chicken breasts or tenderloins into small, bite-sized pieces.
 Have the chicken cut and ready before moving on to the next steps.

 Once the oil is hot, dip each piece of chicken in the cornstarch (mixed with salt and pepper).
-Shake off any excess cornstarch and place each chicken bite into the hot oil.
+Shake off excess cornstarch and place each chicken bite into the hot oil.

 Chicken pieces cooking in a pan for gluten-free lemon chicken piccata bowls